anntzer/redeal/README.md

 counted towards the goal of 10 deals.
 Note that at the end, redeal also gives us the total number of hands it had to deal in order to get 10 accepted hands.

 In our case, `deal.north` represents North's hand, `deal.north.spades` is a list of North's spade holding, and `deal.north.hcp` is North's number of HCP.
-If the conditions are satisfied, we print the hand and return `True`, which increment the counter of accepted hands.
+If the conditions are satisfied, we return `True`.
+This prints the hand and increments the counter of accepted hands.

 Redeal gives more information about its progress when given the `-v` flag:

     $ python redeal.py -v examples/onespade.py
+    Using default for predeal.
     Using default for initial.
-    Using default for predeal.
+    Using default for do.
     Using default for final.
     ♠KT8754♡5♢AKQ76♣J ♠QJ♡AQ94♢T542♣972 ♠9632♡JT32♢J8♣864 ♠A♡K876♢93♣AKQT53
     (hand #1, found after 9 tries)